jaredkrinke/log/content/posts/web-development/web-apps-on-the-desktop.md

 For my purposes:

 * I only *need* to support Windows (at least initially)
-* I don't need desktop integration or native code
+* I may not need desktop integration or native code
 * I'd like to produce a minimal binary package (i.e. I don't want to bundle an entire browser runtime if I don't have to)

-Based on these requirements, Tauri (or maybe Neutralinojs) seems like the best match, so I'm planning to try Tauri first.
+Based on that last requirement, Tauri (or maybe Neutralinojs) seemed like the best match, but I had concerns about reliability:

+* Tauri is built on [WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/), which is installed separately from the operating system (so not all Windows computers will have it installed)
+* Tauri's bundler produces installers on Windows that apparently [don't clearly communicate this requirement](https://github.com/tauri-apps/tauri/issues/2452), possibly leading to broken installs
+* This also means that installation inherits the WebView2 runtime's need for elevated privileges (avoidable by distributing the runtime as well, but that's basically Electron at that point)
-I'm a little concerned that if I want to later expand to Linux and/or macOS (where Tauri uses WebKit) I might run into incompatibilities, but I haven't had any complaints about my web app working on other platforms, so this is a risk I'm willing to take, for a hobby project anyway.
+* Obviously, if I want to later expand to Linux and/or macOS (where Tauri uses WebKit) I might run into incompatibilities (although I haven't heard of any with the web version of my app)

+Taken as a whole (and given that WebView2 is relatively new), unless I have some way to ensure the WebView2 runtime will be present, I will likely end up using Electron, despite my reservations around download size and efficiency.
+At least in my case, there are some mitigating factors:

+* This isn't an app I expect users to have open all the time (so memory usage is less of a concern)
+* There is a simple fallback for anyone who wants to avoid a large download: just use the web version!

+This isn't the answer I had hoped for, but I'm trying to be pragmatic.
+Hopefully in the future WebView2 will be installed by default and I can switch to something more lightweight like Tauri.